tensorlayer/HyperPose/docs/markdown/tutorial/training.md

 ## User-defined train pipeline

-Hyperpose also provides three low level functions to help user consturct thier own pipeline.
+HyperPose also provides three low level functions to help user consturct thier own pipeline.
 For each class of model, functions of preprocess, postprocess and visualize are provided.

 - **Model.get_preprocess**